-Pulled pork is actually meat that is pulled into pieces using two forks.
+Pulled pork is meat that is actually pulled into pieces using two forks.
 The key is to start with a cut that has ample marbling and connective tissue so it softens as it slowly cooks, becoming so tender that it easily pulls apart.
 Pork shoulder is a good option.
 Cook the pork in a smoker or oven, on the grill or stove top, or in a slow cooker without much hands-on attention.
-Check out our recipes for using a smoker and a slow cooker here, and try some of our other recipes listed below.
+Check out our recipes for using a smoker and a slow cooker here, and then try some of our other recipes listed below.

 Pork shoulder is, confusingly, the top portion of the front leg of the hog.
 Some recipes may call for parts of the shoulder.
-The lower portion of the shoulder is often called the arm picnic and the upper part of the shoulder is called the Boston blade roast or Boston-style butt, which contains the shoulder blade bone.
+The lower portion of the shoulder is often called the arm picnic, and the upper part of the shoulder is called the Boston blade roast or Boston-style butt, which contains the shoulder blade bone.

 1. Make the Seasoning Rub